-RESOLVED, that CFUW urge federal, provincial, territorial and municipal governments and the corporate sector to phase out the use of fossil fuels in an orderly and equitable manner, so that Canada may uphold its legally binding commitments to the international Paris Agreement on climate change, adopted in 2015.
+RESOLVED, That CFUW urge federal, provincial, territorial and municipal governments all levels of government and the corporate sector to phase out the use-extraction and combustion of fossil fuels in an orderly and equitable manner, so that Canada may to uphold its legally binding commitments Canada's obligations to the 2015 international Paris Agreement on climate change, adopted in 2015.

-RESOLVED, that CFUW urge governments at all levels to encourage the switch from fossil fuels to carbon-free alternatives, starting without delay, for the sake of reducing greenhouse gas emissions and environmental pollution.
+RESOLVED, That CFUW urge governments at all levels of government to encourage the switch a rapid transition away from the combustion of fossil fuels to carbon-free alternatives, starting without delay, for the sake of reducing to enable the reduction and elimination of greenhouse gas emissions and environmental pollution.

-RESOLVED, that CFUW urge federal, provincial, and territorial governments to educate Canadians about the environmental and health risks from the continuing extraction and use of fossil fuels.
+RESOLVED, That CFUW urge federal, provincial, and territorial governments all levels of government to educate Canadians about the environmental and health risks from the continuing extraction and use combustion of fossil fuels and about viable alternatives.

-RESOLVED, that CFUW urge public and private sectors to support Just-Transition plans, including retraining programs for workers in the industries affected and adequate compensation for job losses.
+RESOLVED, That CFUW urge public all levels of government and private sectors to support a Just Transition plans, including retraining programs for workers in the industries affected and adequate compensation for job losses process that is as fair and inclusive as possible to everyone concerned, creating decent work opportunities and leaving no one behind.